 The Club has been holding an annual Schools Competition on the first Friday of December for an amazing146 years.
 The Club award appropriate prizes for each of the 32 different categories of the Competition at a concert for prize winners.
-The Concert and Prize-Giving will take place in the Woodside Halls on 2nd March February when 20 trophies will be presented along with silver medals for exceptional performances and £3000 of gift vouchers and cheques.
+The Concert and Prize-Giving will take place in King's Parish Church on 22nd February when 20 trophies will be presented along with silver medals for exceptional performances and £3000 of gift vouchers and cheques.
 The schools put these funds to great use.

 Every participant received a medal on the night for taking part, and it was heartening to see so many happy young faces after the Competition, having performed so well, and enjoyed doing so.

-Our 2016 Competition , build-up sand Prize-Giving have been filmed and made into a short documentary video by young Lewis O’Neil, a St Mungo’s Academy pupil.
-Lewis worked on this video over his 4th and now 5th year in secondary school - A quite fantastic effort from a young and talented person, about young and talented people, and what our Competition means to them.
+Our 2016 Competition, build-up, and Prize-Giving have been filmed and made into a short documentary video by Lewis O’Neil, a St Mungo’s Academy pupil.
+Lewis worked on this video over his 4th and 5th years in secondary school - A quite fantastic effort from a young and talented person, about young and talented people, and what our Competition means to them.